edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 ![Confusion matrix results](../.gitbook/assets/fomo-stock-tracker-brainchip/confusion.png)

 The results of the confusion matrix can be improved by adding more samples to the dataset.
-After some try and error testing different models I was able to get one stable and robust enough for the application.
+After some trial and error testing different models I was able to get one stable and robust enough for the application.

 ## Project Setup